log2timeline/dfvfs/docs/sources/developer/Internals.md

 dfVFS separates the concerns relating:

-* addressing of files, e.g. path, with type specific path specification;
+* addressing of file entries, such as the file path, with type specific path specification;
 * file-based Input/Output (IO), with type specific basic file-like objects;
 * traversing file entries and metadata, with type specific virtual file system and/or file entry;
 * format detection, with a format analyzer with type specific helpers.